Please support directories in .m3u files

 - Description updated (diff)

 - Target version set to 3.9

 - % Done changed from 0 to 100

 Jim, the m3u plugin is very simple and doesn't know (nor need to know) anything about folders.
 The relevant code is in libaudcore/adder.cc.

 This is actually trivial to implement; in fact, a net removal of code.
 My concern was that it could lead to infinite recursion (think of an .m3u file containing the single relative path "."), but actually we wouldn't try to add the .m3u file again in that case, so we're okay.

-#6 Updated by Jim Turner over 2 years ago
+#6 Updated by Jim Turner about 3 years ago

 Thanks John for the quick fix on this - savin' me some research / work!
 I didn't know nor care a/b the issue until someone complained, and it looked like it was a pretty logical and pbly. somewhat easy feature to implement / contribute.
 I tried it out & it seems to work fine here!